Each spring, a nationwide high school arts competition is sponsored by the Members of the House of Representatives.

 Each entry must be original in concept, design, and execution and may not violate any U.S. copyright laws.
 Any entry that has been copied from an existing photo or image (including a painting, graphic, or advertisement) that was created by someone other than the student is a violation of the competition rules and will not be accepted.

-Work entered must be in the original medium (that is, not a scanned reproduction of a painting or drawing).
+Work entered must be in the original medium and not a scanned reproduction of a painting or drawing, for example.

-Artwork will hang in the Capitol for the entire year of the exhibition and cannot be returned to the students earlier.
+The winning submission will hang in the US Capitol Building for the entire year of the exhibition and cannot be returned to the student earlier.
 Students should, therefore, submit artwork they will not need for other purposes.

-As outlined in these guidelines, the final decision regarding the suitability of all artwork for the 2014 Congressional Art Competition exhibition in the Capitol will be made by a panel of qualified persons chaired by the Architect of the Capitol.
-While it is not the intent to censor any artwork, we do wish to avoid artwork that is potentially inappropriate for display in this highly travelled area leading to the Capitol.
+As outlined in these guidelines, the final decision regarding the suitability of all artwork for the Congressional Art Competition exhibition in the US Capitol Building will be made by a panel of qualified persons chaired by the Architect of the Capitol.
+While it is not the intent to censor any artwork, we do wish to avoid artwork that is potentially inappropriate for display in this highly travelled area.

 Artwork must adhere to the policy of the House Office Building Commission.
 In accordance with this policy, exhibits depicting subjects of contemporary political controversy or a sensationalistic or gruesome nature are not allowed.
 It is necessary that all artwork be reviewed by the panel chaired by the Architect of the Capitol and any portion not in consonance with the Commission’s policy will be omitted from the exhibit.